Courtesy of Greater Fort Lauderdale Convention & Visitors Bureau

 A fine way to end a day in Fort Lauderdale is to take an evening stroll down tree-lined Las Olas Boulevard.
 Let enticing aromas from some of Fort Lauderdale’s best restaurants draw you in for a romantic meal.
-Ask for a table outside, if available; Las Olas is a top-notch spot for people watching.
-Then stop for a nightcap or a late night snack.
+Ask for a table outside, if available.
+Las Olas is a top-notch spot for things for couples to do, and you'll want to be close to the action.
+Then stop for a nightcap or a late night snack at a food place.

 Parker Playhouse, in Holiday Park at US 1 and N.E.
 Eighth Street, offers Broadway shows; phone (954) 462-0222.

 Lauderhill Performing Arts Center, 3800 N.W.
 11th Pl. in Lauderhill, is a 1,143-seat venue for music, theater and dance performances and includes an art gallery; phone (954) 777-2055.

 Foreign and Independent Films in Fort Lauderdale